Are you looking for some blooms to brighten up your Christmas season? These beautiful flowering holiday plants are sure to do just that.

 Anthurium plants have beautiful flowers that pair so well with their glossy green leaves.
 We see them sold in red, white, and burgundy during the holiday season.

-This bright red variety is very eye catching and the one most commonly seen for sale.
-You can also find these tropical plants in pink, white and green.
+This bright red variety is very eye-catching and the one most commonly seen for sale.
+You can also find these tropical plants in pink, white, and green.

 These are popular bedding plants in coastal California for the winter season.
 Cyclamen flowers tend to open slowly but the foliage is so lovely and interesting.

 The mini Cyclamens are delightfully fragrant by the way!

-Amaryllis are another popular seasonal bulb and have large, beautiful trumpet-shaped flowers.
+Amaryllis plants are another popular seasonal bulb and have large, beautiful trumpet-shaped flowers.
 They put on quite the show when in bloom.

 They also come with pink or blue flowers but the white ones are sold at holiday time.